REASON-6G/mATRIC/README.md

 2. **OPEN API** <br>
 The mATRIC APIs serve as interfaces between the platform, Access Technology applications and Orchestration applications.
 This process involves: <br>
-- Onborading request: mATRIC APIs receive request from relevant applications and store them in a NoSQL database creating a related profile.
+- Onborading request: receiving request from relevant applications and store them in a NoSQL database creating a related profile.
-- Data collection request: mATRIC APIs receive data streams and store them in a NoSQL database.
+- Data collection request: receiving data streams and store them in a NoSQL database.
-- Service request: mATRIC receives customer service requests through the Orchestrator, complete with requirement definitions.
+- Service request: receiving customer service requests through the Orchestrator, complete with requirement definitions.

 3. **mATRIC mAT Manager**<br>